Comment on page

 Once approved, the comment will be shown in the discussion,

-If rejected, the comment will appear as "Deleted by moderator", both for the instructor and for the learner who wrote it.
+If deleted, the comment will appear as "Deleted by moderator", both for the instructor and for the author (the learner who wrote it).
 Other learners will not see the comment at all (not even "Deleted by moderator" comment).

 If we take a closer look on an added comment, here is the info we have on each comment: